 In the beekeeping industry, it is common for small commercial beekeepers to either have their own plot of land or enter into a land use agreement with local property owners or farmers.
-At present, we are operating from eight active bee yards between Revelstoke BC, and Armstrong BC.
-We are always interested in opportunities to increase our operations, or work with and support other beekeepers in the area in need of space to host their bee yards.
+At present, we are operating from eight active bee yards between Revelstoke BC and Armstrong BC, and we are always interested in opportunities to expand our operations or collaborate with other beekeepers in need of space to host their bee yards.

-At this time, our focus is towards commercially increasing our operations between Revelstoke BC, and Armstrong BC.
-Specifically we are actively interested in LandShare opportunities that can accommodate between 8 and 40 beehives, that meet specific commercial criteria (available forage, continuous fresh water sources, accessibility, etc.).
+Currently, our focus is on commercially expanding our operations between Revelstoke BC and Armstrong BC, and we are actively seeking LandShare opportunities that can accommodate between 8 and 40 beehives and meet specific commercial criteria, such as available forage, continuous fresh water sources, and accessibility.

-In either case, if you are a land or property owner with interest in hosting honey bees, please feel free to Contact Us to further discuss a potential fit.
+If you are a land or property owner interested in hosting honey bees, please do not hesitate to contact us to discuss a potential fit.
 We look forward to working with you!

 This is a great and common question.
 Currently our main priority is increasing our commercial operations.
 Our management style and practices works with 4 beehives per pallet, and a minimum of 2 pallets in an apiary.
 The average size of a small commercial bee yard is a 10' x 10' electric fenced area.